Lead a different life

 Then something happened a year after graduation that shifted my perspective on everything.
 On a sunny September afternoon in 2002, I sat in an ICU and watched my grandfather slip away from life one cancerous cell at a time.
 A music teacher and band director, Grandpa was my role model of what leadership should be, who positively shifted everyone around him through the strength of his character.

 Shortly before my grandfather passed away, I placed my hand over his and he said to me, “Maria, you don’t need to be in here.
 It’s 80 degrees out in September.
 Go.
 You have better things to do.”
 Here was this man, his body was dying but his spirit and his soul was so full of life.
-Here I was, 23 years old, with my whole life ahead of me, feeling like I was dying on the inside, cracking from all the pressure that I put on myself to hide my sensitivity and be perfect.
+Here I was, 23 years old, with my whole life ahead of me, feeling like I was dying on the inside, cracking from all the pressure that I put on myself to be perfect.

 In that moment, I made a fundamental choice that I was going to lead a different life.